 This electric motor uses something called a Bendix engagement clutch so the only time it's mechanically "connected" to the output cone on the front of the compressor shaft is when the electric motor is powered up and spinning.
 The torque inertia from the spinning motor forces the Bendix clutch's engagement rubber friction ring to "wind up" and press/seat against the small aluminum cone on the turbine shaft and then starts spinning the compressor/turbine shaft.

-As you can see from this cut-away view of a Wren turbine engine above, most (if not all) of today's commercially available model turbine engines are of the centrifugal-flow type.
+As you can see from this cut-away view of a model turbine engine above, most (if not all) of today's commercially available model turbine engines are of the centrifugal-flow type.

 These engines use a single large centrifugal compressor blade to "throw" accelerating air outwards into the the convergence (compression) zone of the engine, which is typically called the diffuser.
 This design is light and provides adequate compression efficiency from a single compressor wheel.

-Simple & light weight, with very few moving parts compared to an axial-flow compressor with multiple compression stages, compressor blades, and stator vanes to achieve much better compression efficiency (at the expense of complexity, cost, and weight gains).
-Improving compression ratios in a turbine engine is very much the same as increasing compression in any internal combustion engine - better efficiency.
+Small, simple & light weight, with very few moving parts compared to an axial-flow compressor with multiple compression stages, compressor blades, and stator vanes to achieve much better compression efficiency (at the expense of size, complexity, cost, and weight gains).
+Improving compression ratios in a turbine engine has the same benefit as in any internal combustion engine - better efficiency.

 Here is good good write up on the de Havilland Goblin full size centrifugal-flow turbo jet engine.
 It is a good read if you want to understand more about centrifugal-flow turbines and see how similar the scaled down model variety are (there is a good cut-away photo).
 Other full size centrifugal-flow turbo jet engines include Rolls-Royce's Derwent and General Electric's Allison J33 which powered popular jet fighters of the day such as the Lockheed P80's, Sabb 21R, and the Fiat G80 to name a few.

 The picture below shows a Wren electric start turbo jet engine.
 The pod sticking out the front of the turbine encases the electric starting motor to get the turbine spinning.
 Also notice this engine has screening around the intake.
 This is to protect the model turbine engine from FOD (foreign object debris or damage).